-Risks associated with the suppliers and sourcing markets
+Risks associated with suppliers and sourcing markets

-Risks associated with the suppliers and sourcing markets exist in connection with a possible dependence on individual suppliers or production sites, a possible increase in product costs as well as any possible discrepancy between production and sales.
+Risks associated with suppliers and sourcing markets exist in connection with a possible dependence on individual suppliers or production sites, a possible increase in product costs as well as any possible discrepancy between production and sales.

-Increasing wages for production employees, in particular in emerging economies, as well as an increase in the price of relevant raw materials to the Group such as cotton, wool and leather may lead to higher product costs and so have a negative influence on the profitability of the Group.
+Increasing wages for production employees, in particular in emerging economies, as well as an increase in the price of relevant raw materials to the Group such as cotton, wool and leather may lead to higher product costs and so have a negative impact on the profitability of the Group.
 HUGO BOSS counters this risk with margin-based collection planning, measures to improve efficiency in the production and sourcing processes, continuous optimization in the use of materials and regular review of its pricing policy.
-It is assumed at present that risks from higher production costs are possible, and these may have a significant negative impact on the development of earnings.
+It is assumed at present that risks from higher production costs are in principle possible, and these may have a high negative impact on the development of earnings.

 Overall, the aggregate potential impact of risks associated with suppliers and sourcing markets is considered to be high.
 Aggregated together, the likelihood of occurrence is considered as possible.